How It Works

 Frequently Asked Questions

-The electrodes are warranted for five years, but with proper care will last well beyond that time.
-The power supply is warranted for one year after installation, but will last as long as the electrodes.
+The electrodes are warranted for one year form the purchase date, but with proper care will last well beyond that time.

 Mineral deposits accumulate on the surface of the electrodes during normal operation.
 The rate of accumulation depends on the quality of the water used to produce the sodium hypochlorite.
 To remove the mineral deposits the electrode needs to be submerged in a weak acid solution or white vinegar.